-- BTEC Level 3 Media - Employment with training
+- BTEC Level 3 Media - Employment with training.

-Careers:
+Careers

 - Programmer

 - Games Designer

 - IT Technician

 - Systems Analyst

 - Web Designer / Developer

-- General careers in ICT/ Computing
+- General careers in ICT/ Computing.

-ICT is at the forefront of most business practices these days and it can give you the skills to run your own business.
-More companies are requiring managers to have good project management and IT skills, and three of the top ten jobs in the UK list a specific career in ICT.
-Also, computers are becoming more and more integrated into business and everyday life.
-These are just a few of the reasons why you might choose ICT /Media as an option at KS4.
+Digital and creative media is now at the forefront of most business sectors, from sports teams to social media platforms.
+There is huge demand for a skilled and digitally literate workforce.
+Currently, three of the top ten jobs in the UK list a specific career in ICT.
+As computers become ever more integrated into the everyday life of different organisations, developing creative and ICT based skills is becoming ever more important.

-Digital Media is a key part of many areas of our everyday lives and vital to the UK economy.
-Production of digital media products is a requirement of almost every business so there is huge demand for a skilled and digitally literate workforce.
+These are just a few of the reasons why you might choose Creative iMedia as an option at KS4.
 This qualification will help students develop specific and transferable skills such as research, planning, and review, working with others and communicating creative concepts.
-The qualification's hands-on approach has strong relevance to the way young people use the technology required in creative media.

-- The ability to read and interpret information - Basic computer and technology skills including using computers and other technology e.g. phones and cameras - The ability to complete coursework to a deadline - An enjoyment of using technology
+- The ability to read and interpret information - Basic computer and technology skills including using computers and other technology e.g. phones and cameras - The ability to complete assessments to a deadline - Good literacy and writing skills when completing assessments.